Application and approval of qualifications

 The Danish Patient Safety Authority cannot assist the applicant in contacting foreign authorities, universities etc. in order to obtain documentation.
 Concerning the certificate from your educational institution and certificate of good standing you are referred to our website where we officially request this documentation.
 (See links in points 7 and 10).

-You need to send the above documentation with post in 2 copies:
+You need to send the above documentation by post in 2 copies:

 - Copy 1: Original documentation or certified true copies (black/white).